exogee-technology/graphweaver/README.md

 <!-- FOOTER -->
 <p align="center">
-  Made with ❤️ by Exogee Technology
+  Made with ❤️ by Exogee
 </p>